ABOUT MOTH & BUTTERFLY...

 Moth & Butterfly brings together the art forms of both Storytelling & Improvisation.
-In our regular monthly nights, there are three types of Storytelling: 'Moth' style stories are short, true, thematic, and feature the teller themselves as the central character.
-A homage to the wonderful 'Moth’ /personal stories style, tellers tell for around 8 or 9 mins but shorter is fine.
+In our regular nights, there are three types of Storytelling: 'Moth' style stories are short, true, thematic, and feature the teller themselves as the central character.
+A homage to the wonderful 'Moth' personal stories style, tellers tell for around 8 or 9 mins (but shorter is fine).
 Much more interesting to us than jokes or a yarn, we always prefer a story of something that had an impact on you, something important to you.
 It can be funny of course but by no means has to be.
 Think of it as a story that changed you in some way, however small, We love your truth, warts and all!
-Improvised stories will be created fresh on the spot – no two are the same!
-‘Butterfly’ stories are improvised.
-We have different improvisational formats including: ‘Stories From The Hat’ (where the audience picks an object for the story) and ‘Found In Translation’ (where the teller improvise and translate bilingually).
-Free-fall stories are all other stories that still fit the theme – a true story about someone else, a piece of fiction, be it a folk tale or a tall tale.
-The monthly night for oral storytelling, so no reading or notes allowed – just pure story!
-The night is for both tellers and listeners, for without good listeners; there would be no good stories!
-There will be an opportunity for people to tell and also to just sit comfy and join in the journey of the imagination.
-Great stories invite us in for a listen.
-They don’t always have to be funny by any means (but they can be!).
-They draw from a wide emotional palette.
-We love to laugh, but also to cry, to growl, to gasp.

-“There’s nothing quite like this night in Ireland – thank you for putting it on, it is spectacular” ~ James, Audience Member Monthly Event
+“There’s nothing quite like this night in Ireland – thank you for putting it on, it is spectacular” ~ James (audience Member Bi-Monthly Event)

 “This show was the highlight of our visit to Ireland” ~ Maura (Galway Theatre Festival Audience Member)